docker/docs/installation.md

 +++
-title = "Docker UCP Quickstart Guide" description = "Docker Universal Control Plane" [menu.main] parent="mn_ucp"
+title = "Quickstart Guide"
+description = "Docker Universal Control Plane" [menu.ucp] weight="-98"
 +++

 # Docker UCP Quickstart Guide

-These instructions explain how to install UCP.
+These instructions explain how to install Docker Universal Control Plane (UCP).
 A UCP installation consists of an UCP controller and one or more nodes.
 The same machine can serve as both the controller and the node.
 These instructions show you how to install both a host and a node.
 It contains the following sections:

 - [Plan your installation](#plan-your-installation)
 - [Step 1: Verify you have the prerequisites](#step-1-verify-you-have-the-prerequisites)